 Next step after planning is set up.
 This is the step where you put into action all those brainstorming you did in the first step.
 Everything you do from now on is based on the breed you have decided to work with.
 There are different kinds of breeds such as Alsatian, Boerbull, Bull Mastiff, Caucasian, Dobberman, German Shepherd, Neopolitan Mastiff, PitBull, Samoyed and Rottweiler.

-In this step, the first thing you do is find your founding dogs.
+In this step, the first thing you do is find your founding dogs and get Pet insurance for all of them.
 You can’t just walk out on the streets and pick up a stray dog as your founding dog.
 You’ll need an healthy well-bred dog.
 Where to find one?
 Well, from other dog farmers of course!
 This is when you should consider establishing good relationships with other breeders for support and interaction.

 Other things you need to take care of in this step are building the dog kennels, buying needed materials and equipments like beddings, chains, disinfectants, dog-clothes (smiles) and other supplies you find in the dog-store that you feel you might need.
 Last and very important, stock up on dog food that is appropriate for the breed you’ll be working with.